stashapp/StashServer/README.md

 # Usage

-Run `rails s` or `passenger start` to boot the app running on port 3000, but don't use it on this port since that will bypass the NGINX reverse proxy we set up above.
+Run `rails s` to boot the app running on port 3000, but don't use it on this port since that will bypass the NGINX reverse proxy we set up above.
 Instead, goto http://YOUR_LOCAL_IP_HERE:4000 to visit through the proxy, you should see the web app with no content.

 You're going to want to populate the database by running `rails metadata:scan`.
 This will go through the stash folder you configured in the application.yml file and calculate MD5 checksums of everything and add the found scenes and galleries to the database.
 This might take some time depending on how much content you have.